 The view from the side shows what is inevitable for the hooves on a shoe.
-Under-run heels that lead to a severe hyperextension.
-The horse had trouble to walk.
+Under-run heels that lead to severe hyperextension.
+The horse had trouble walking.
 His steps were insecure and clumsy.
 Both toe walls are bent.

-The medial view of the right front hoof shows how the one clip presses into the hoof wall.
+The medial view of the right front hoof shows how one clip presses into the hoof wall.
 The horse was lucky not to be lame.
-The main load of that limb is on that medial side.
-The dorsal view shows how the lateral hoof wall flees from that center of pressure whereas all forces act upwards on the medial side.
+The main load of that limb is on the medial side.
+The dorsal view shows how the lateral hoof wall flees from that center of pressure whereas all forces acting upwards on the medial side.
 That clip will always work its way into the hoof if the hoof shape is not corrected.

 Right after treatment:

-Compression and leverage have been eliminated, with the correct filing technique the correct abrasion will take place in the next weeks.
+Compression and leverage have been eliminated, and with the correct filing technique, the correct abrasion will take place in the next weeks.
 The horse will walk itself into the correct shape in the next months.